 In Acts 9:36-42, this gospel has the power to raise the dead to life, which means there is no Buddhist anywhere—any person anywhere, for that matter—who is beyond the power of the gospel to save.

-Hold out the Hope
+What Do Buddhists Believe and how to Hold out the Hope

 So when talking to Buddhists, we hold out the hope.
 Yes, yes, there’s suffering in the world, but there’s also hope.
 Jesus said, “In the world you will have tribulation.
 But take heart; I have overcome the world” (John 16:33).
 We hold out the hope of power over evil desire now.
 Listen to the Buddha: